drakon64/CerberusBot/README.md

 ## Features

 - Eorzea Database: Search for an item in the Eorzea Database.
-Provides rich results for:
+  - Provides rich results for:
-  - Arms
+    - Arms/Tools
     - Armor/Accessories
     - Medicines & Meals
+  - Supports English, Japanese, German, and French
 - Lodestone: Link your Discord account to a Final Fantasy XIV character and display your characters card/portrait/profile.
 Uses XIVAPI and https://github.com/xivapi/XIV-Character-Cards.
 - Universalis: Search the Final Fantasy XIV market board for an item in a given world, datacenter, or region.